elliotwutingfeng/NUSCSMODS/_posts/CS2107/2020-10-30-cs2107-lecture-8-software-security.md

 > - On the call stack

 ### Call stack
-- Call stack: A data structure in the memroy (Not in a sep hardware) that stores important infomation of a running processes
+- Call stack: A data structure in the memory (Not in a sep hardware) that stores important infomation of a running process
 - Last in, first out (LIFO): with push(), pop(), top() operations
-- The location of the top element is referred to by the stack pointer
+- The location of the top element is referred to by the **stack pointer**
 - During a program execution, a stack is used to keep tracks of:
 	- Control flow infomation: i.e address
     - Parameter passed to functions
     - Local variables of function

-- Each call of a function pushes an activiation record (stack frame) to stack, which contains: passed parameters, return address, pointer to the previous stack frame, adn function local variables
+- Each call of a function pushes an **activiation record** (stack frame) to stack, which contains:
+	- passed parameters,
+    - return address,
+    - pointer to the previous stack frame,
+    - adn function local variables

 > This is called call stack